cakephp/docs/en/core-utility-libraries/file-folder.rst

 		    :rtype: string

+		    Prepares a ascii string for writing.
+Converts line endings to the correct terminator for the current platform.
+If windows "\r\n" will be used all other platforms will use "\n"

 .. php:method:: pwd( )

 		    :rtype: string

+		    Returns the full path of the File.

 .. php:method:: read( $bytes = false, $mode = 'rb', $force = false )

 		    :rtype: mixed

+		    Return the contents of this File as a string or return false on failure.

 .. php:method:: readable( )

 		    :rtype: boolean

+		    Returns true if the File is readable.

 .. php:method:: safe( $name = NULL, $ext = NULL )

 		    :rtype: string

+		    Makes filename safe for saving.

 .. php:method:: size( )

 		    :rtype: integer

+		    Returns the Filesize.

 .. php:method:: writable( )

 		    :rtype: boolean

+		    Returns true if the File is writable.

 .. php:method:: write( $data, $mode = 'w', $force = false )

 		    :rtype: boolean

+		    Write given data to this File.

 .. todo::

-    Finish out File API.
     Better explain how to use each method with both classes.